Amit Dutta: Nainsukh (2010)

+The 'Film Comment' magazine had rated "Nainsukh" as one of the top ten films of the 67th Venice Film Festival.
+The Ferroni Brigade group of film critics had nominated it as one of the best films of the 67th Venice film festival.
+Film critics at the "Senses of Cinema's poll have twice voted it among the best films (2010 and 2017).
+In 2024, The NewYorker listed "Nainsukh" among the best bio-pics ever made.

+Nainsukh has received a great deal of appreciation from film critics and art-historians, Milo Beach stated, "I think that this will do more for public interest in Indian painting that all the many scholarly essays."

 Nainsukh has been widely discussed by critics for its unique formal qualities which evade categorisations.
 The film is said to be balancing between documentary approach and playful plot, developing its own visual language by interpreting as well as questioning Indian art history and one of its greatest artists.
-While deeply rooted in Indian tradition and philosophy, the film is also seen by eminent critic Olaf Moller as a “thought-provoking investigation into the slippery, ever-changing nature of realism, its representation in the arts.
-A true masterpiece of Indian modernism.”
+While deeply rooted in Indian tradition and philosophy, the film is also seen by eminent critic Olaf Moller as a "thought-provoking investigation into the slippery, ever-changing nature of realism, its representation in the arts.
+A true masterpiece of Indian modernism".